JiriStipl/strviewr/README.md

 <br />

 #### download_track(start, end, track_code, folder=getwd(), pace=20, fineness=5, map=1, adjust=FALSE,key)
 Downloads two sequances of images from Google Streetview between given coordinates, one in each direction and also can create summary maps.
+Filenames creation: sprintf(track_%s_%d_%03d.jpg, track_code, direction, order), track_code from user input, direction is 1 for one direction and 0 for the opposite one (both are downloaded), order = number documenting succesion of the images

 | Parameter | Description |
 |:---|:---|